TagCanvas - HTML5 Canvas Tag Cloud

 Unless you intend to modify the code of the TagCanvas script, you should use the minified version of the script - the minified versions are around 30% smaller than the uncompressed versions.

-The minified versions of the files have been compressed using the Yahoo!
-YUI Compressor.
+The minified versions of these files have been compressed using Minify.

 Projects using TagCanvas